longfellowone/field-services/README.md

 ## Linux/Mac

-Use the following commands in the root directory
+Use the following commands in the root directory.

 #### `make up`
 To start docker containers